azsk/DevOpsKit-docs/04-Continous-Assurance/Readme.md

 [Back to top…](Readme.md#contents)

-### Continuous Assurance through central scanning mode (Preview) - Step by Step
+### Continuous Assurance through central scanning mode

 In scenarios where central team wants to monitor a group of subscriptions from a single and more controlled central subscription, this command would help to achieve such scenarios.
 #### Pre-requisites:
 - The user executing this command should have "Owner" access on all the subscriptions that are being enabled for central scanning mode including the central subscription.
-- User should have the latest version of the kit installed on the machine (>= v2.8.1)
+- User should have the latest version of the kit installed on the machine (>= [AzSK v3.1.x](https://www.powershellgallery.com/packages/AzSK/3.1.0))
-- Optional: Have the own instance of AzSK setup for your org.
-This would provide more capabilities to control the scanning behavior
+- Optional: Have an own instance of AzSK setup for your org.
+This would provide more capabilities to control the scanning behavior.
+  (Refer [here](../07-Customizing-AzSK-for-your-Org/Readme.md) for more details)

+#### Types of central scanning mode:
+##### 1. Target subscriptions getting scanned by single Automation Account

+This is the default behaviour.
+Typically if the number of target subscriptions that you need to scan is <=40, you can go with this type.
+Ideally each of your subscription should get scanned atleast once in day.
+If it is taking more than a day to complete one round of scan for all target subscriptions, then you should try to use other type of central scanning mode which is mentioned below.

-#### Setup Continuous Assurance (CA) in central mode:
+###### Setup Continuous Assurance (CA) in central mode:
-> **Note:** This feature is still in preview.

 This can be achieved by adding extra params to the existing CA command.
 You can run the command below: